You Need a Better Business Model

 Technology and turbulent times are creating alternative business models in almost all industries.
-The impact of the web is changing communication channels and streamlining distribution.
+The impact of the web is also changing communication channels and streamlining distribution.
 This creates new business opportunities that are threatening traditional models and incumbent businesses that prefer the status quo.

-I call it the ‘Serengeti desert’ scenario – there are many opportunities lying out there like fresh carcasses in the desert – the first few to find them get a profitable feed and the last to arrive pick on bare bones.
-Having a sense of urgency and being nimble pays – get in quick, know when to get out and keep searching for the next opportunity.
+I call it the ‘Serengeti desert’ scenario – there are many opportunities lying out there like fresh carcasses in the desert.
+The first few to find them get a profitable feed and the last to arrive pick on bare bones.
+Having a sense of urgency and being nimble pays.
+Get in quick, know when to get out and keep searching for the next opportunity.

 So how do organisations innovate and keep up with the rapid pace of change in a VUCA environment?
 Clients don’t want old-school management consulting and “sold by weight” hefty strategic documents– they want miracle workers with powerful tools!